 What does this mean for you?
 As a pediatrician you can refer parents to this content at well-visits, via your web site, listservs, and/or other parent communications.
 Feel confident in knowing that you are sending them to content that is evidence based, consistent with Bright Futures, and presented in a way that reflects parent’s real life concerns, challenges, and priorities and uses language and strategies that resonate with them.

 - Healthychildren.org Interactive Widgets: Parent feedback indicated the desire for information to be personalized and engaging.
 Two interactive widgets were created to meet this need.
 The quiz widget is designed to be fun and game-like and helps parents to dispel common myths (i.e. juice is good for you).
-The other widget allows parents to select areas of interest and receive tailored parent-derived healthy active living strategies.
+The “quick tips” widget allows parents to select areas of interest and receive tailored parent-derived healthy active living strategies.

 What does this mean for you?
 These widgets provide easy, trustworthy, and fun options to engage your families in healthy active living beyond their discussions with you at their well visit.
 Also, see the versions of these widgets that can be embedded into your own practice site under pediatrician resources.